cactuscloud/fancySelectJs/README.md

 				Useful SELECT attributes to set on the parent element:
 					Attribute			Effect

+					data-id				This sets the id attribute on the fancySelectJs

 					class				This class will be applied to the new SELECT box

 					data-placeholder	The placeholder text to use when nothing is selected